 Purpose of Policy

-The purpose of this policy is to ensure the proper access, usage and disclosure of Roosevelt University's email system by its students.
-Email is a tool provided by the University to complement traditional methods of communications to support teaching and learning, research, services and administration.
-Users have the responsibility to use this resource in an efficient, effective, ethical and lawful manner.
+The purpose of this policy is to ensure the proper access, usage and disclosure of Roosevelt University’s email system by its students.
+Email is a tool provided by the University to complement traditional methods of communication to support teaching and learning, research, services and administration.
+At times it may be the only form of communication from the University.
+Therefore, students have a responsibility to read their email on a regular basis, and to use email in an efficient, effective, ethical and lawful manner.
 Use of the University's email system evidences the user's agreement to be bound by this policy.
 Violations of the policy are a violation of the Code of Student Conduct and may result in disciplinary action.

-Email accounts are created once a student registers for a class at the University.
+Email accounts are created when the Office of Admission has approved a student’s application.
 The email account name is based on the official name of the student as reflected in the University student database (Banner).
-Requests for mail aliases based on name preference, middle name, nicknames, etc., cannot be accommodated.
-The only requests for name change that will be processed are to correct a discrepancy between email account name and official University records, in which case the email account name will be corrected.
+Requests for mail aliases based on last name preference, middle name, nicknames, etc., cannot be accommodated.
+Requests for a preferred first name change or a legal name change must be made through the Office of the Registrar.